KodrAus/rust-csharp-ffi/README.md

 # A hybrid Rust + C# example [![Build Status](https://dev.azure.com/kodraus/rust-csharp-ffi/_apis/build/status/KodrAus.rust-csharp-ffi?branchName=master)](https://dev.azure.com/kodraus/rust-csharp-ffi/_build/latest?definitionId=2&branchName=master)

-This repository contains an example Rust + C# hybrid application, based on [this blog post](https://blog.getseq.net/rust-at-datalust-how-we-integrate-rust-with-csharp/).
+This repository contains an example Rust + C# hybrid application, based on [this blog post](https://blog.getseq.net/rust-at-datalust-how-we-integrate-rust-with-csharp/) and discussed [in this session from NDC 2019 (YouTube)](https://www.youtube.com/watch?v=0B1U3fVCIX0).
 It's an ASP.NET Core web API over an embedded Rust database called [`sled`](https://github.com/spacejam/sled).

 It can be run as a typical .NET application, or it can be compiled ahead of time into a single native binary for [CoreRT](https://github.com/dotnet/corert).